MicrosoftDocs/quantum-docs/articles/concepts-dirac-notation.md

 The state at the very center of the Bloch sphere is the **maximally mixed state**.
 Unlike pure states, the maximally mixed state returns 50/50 outcomes for any ideal Pauli measurement.

-For the interested reader, we recommend reading one of the reference books provided in [For more information](xref:microsoft.quantum.more-information).
+If you are interested in learning more about density operators and pure and mixed states, you can read one of the reference books provided in [For more information](xref:microsoft.quantum.more-information).

 ## Q# gate sequences equivalent to quantum states